 She kept us all united, motivated and optimistic.
 My elder siblings worked very hard to continue their studies with odd jobs part-time.
 They earned enough to get us going.
 Me being the youngest had a little share in supporting them, in fact, everyone had an additional responsibility to work on me emotionally and academically.

 I found my not so educated and intellectual mother by my side every time I felt alone and disappointed in life.
 Every time, failures and bad luck struck me, I looked behind to see a kind and caring wrinkled hand of this uneducated old lady on my shoulder.

 Very soon my siblings got married, got busy and settled down but my mother did not leave my side.
 She never forgot me, from a complaining mother to a supporting mother/father, she never highlighted any of my flaws.
 Rather always consulted with me in every decision she had to take in our lives.
-‘Why do you always ask me for everything, nobody else asks me’, ‘ I am a single parent, I have a lot of responsibility, I discuss with all five of you in person.
+‘Why do you always ask me for everything, nobody else asks me’, I asked her once, she replied ‘ I am a single parent, I have a lot of responsibility, I discuss with all five of you in person.
 You may be youngest but you give me a very wise suggestion’.
 No one did ask me for my suggestion that way ever.

 One thing I regretted not listening to her was to learn how to do house chores.
 With easily available house help I found it absurd to practice them.
 My mum suggested I could get married abroad, to which I totally dismissed the idea.
 ‘I will not get married where I don’t get help at house chores, abroad never!’

 I was sadly mistaken.
 From cooking to cleaning to driving, washing and ironing.
 I had a long day to do what I underestimated, that was literally my world, now I was not alone but expecting a child, motherhood!
 Welcome!
 Many mothers do the unexpected, the last thing on their ‘to do’ list and this is what motherhood is about, it dawned.